 Secondly, the solution will be universally accessible and permanent.
-For the problem is not restricted to men of a particular class or of a particular time; and the solution has to meet the problem.
+For them problem is not restricted to man of a particular class or of a particular time; and the solution has to meet the problem.

 Thirdly, the solution will be a harmonious continuation of the actual order of this universe.
-For there are no divine after4thoughts.
+For there are no divine after-thoughts.

 Fourthly, the solution will not consist in the addition of central forms of a new genus or species.
-For the solution is to a human problem; the problem has to be solved for men, and it would merely be dodged by introducing a new genus or species.
+For the solution is to a human problem; the problem has to be solved for men, and it would merely be dodged by introducing a new exdex genus or species.

-Fifthly, the solution can consist in the introduction of new conjugate forms in man's intellect, will, and sensitivity.
+duction of new conjugate forms in man's intellect, will, and sensitivity.
 For such forms are habits.
-But man's intellect is an unrestricted potency, and so it can receive habits of any kind; man's will is good in so far as it follows intellect, and so it can receive habits that correspond to the habits received in intellect; finally, man's sensitivity is a lower manifold under the higher integration of intellectual and volitional acts, and so it can be adapted habitually to the acts that occur.
+But man's intellect is an unrestricted potency, and so it can receive habits of any kind; man's will is good in so far as it follows intellect, and so it can receive habits that zerres correspond to the habits received in intellect; finally, man's sensitivity is a lower manifold under the higher integration of intellectual and volitional acts, and so it can be made adapted habitually to the acts that occur.

 Sixthly, the solution will include the introduction of such conjugate forms.
-For the problem arises from the nature of development; because man's living is prior to learning and being persuaded, it is without the guidance of knowledge and without the direction of effective good will; as long as that priority remains, the problem remains.
+For the problem arises from the nature man's of development; because living is prior to learning and being persuaded, manistrivit it is without the guidance of knowledge and without the direction of effective good will; as long as that priority remains, the problem remains.
 The solution, then, must reverse the priority, and it does so inasmuch as it provides intellect, will, and sensitivity with forms or habits that are operative throughout living.

 Seventhly, the relevant conjugate forms will be in some sense transcendent or supernatural.
 For what arises from nature is the problem.
 The forms that solve the problem, then, do not arise from nature; they are not the result of accumulated insights, for such accumulation takes time, and the problem arises because man has to live during the interval in which insights are being accumulated.
-Moreover, the understanding man acquires in this fashion, the judgments that he " trolam forms, and the willingness that he obtains, all suffer from the fourfold blas of the dramatic and practical subject and from the tendency of speculative thought to the counterpositions.
+Moreover, the understanding man acquires in this fashion, the judgments that he forms, and the willingness that he obtains, all suffer from the fourfold bias of the dramatic and practical subject and from the tendency of speculative thought to the counter-positions.

-Bighthly, since the solution is a harmonious continuation of the actual order of the universe, and since that order involves the successive emergence of higher integrations that systematize the non-systematic residues on lower levels, it follows that the relatively transcendent conjugate forms will constitute a new and higher integration of human activity and that that higher integration will solve the problem by confolling elements that otherwise are non-systematic or irrational.
+continuation of the actual order of the universe, and since that order involves the successive emergence of higher integrations that systematize the non-systematic residues on lower levels, it follows that the relatively transcendent conjugate forms will constitute a new and higher integration of human activity and that that higher integration will solve the problem by controlling elements that otherwise are non-systematic or irrational.

-Ninthly, these higher conjugate forms will pertain not to static system but to system on the move.
-For they have their place in a harmonious continuation of the actual order of the universe, and in that order the lower static systems of physics and chemistry are succeeded by the higher dynamic systems of biology, sensitive psychology, and human intellectual activity.
-Moreover, the higher conjugate forms have to meet a problem that varies as man develops and declines, and so they too must be capable of some development and adaptation.
+pertain not to static system but to system on the move.
+For they have their place in a harmonious continuation of the actual lower order of the universe, and in that grade order the static systems of physics and chemistry are succeeded by the dynamic systems of biology, sensitive x psychology, and human intellectual activity.
+Moreover, the higher conjugate forms have to meet a problem that varies as man develops and declines, and so some they too must be capable of development and adaptation.